apollographql/apollo-client/docs/source/meteor.md

       });

-      // use meteorClientConfig to get a preconfigured Apollo Client options object const client = new ApolloClient(meteorClientConfig({ networkInterface }));
+      // use meteorClientConfig to get a preconfigured Apollo Client options object
+      // #1 Apollo Client can be used because fetch is polyfilled const client = new ApolloClient(meteorClientConfig({ networkInterface }));

       const store = createStore(